Going Bald? Here's What You Need to Know (From Someone Who's Been There)

 Wear a Wig

-My dad and grandfather wore wigs, and for some, this can be a good option to deal with baldness.
-It's a non-invasive way to manage hair loss and many have chosen to go this route.
-Wigs can give you a full head of hair without surgery or medication.
-The downside, they are hot and uncomfortable to wear, and they don't look natural if you wear the wrong piece.
+My dad and grandfather wore wigs, and for some guys, wigs work.
+They can give you a full head of hair without surgery or medication.
+The downside?
+They're hot and uncomfortable, and look fake if you wear the wrong piece.

 If you decide to go for a wig, learn how to keep it in place.
-It can be embarrassing if your wig gets detached when it's windy outside.
+It can be embarrassing if your wig flies off when it's windy outside.

 Wigs cost between $20 to $400 if they're synthetic and can go up to between $100 to $5,000 for human hair wigs.